Installing FFmpeg on Ubuntu

 sudo snap install ffmpeg terminal output

-Note: If you previously installed ffmpeg using apt, uninstall the tool, restart the system, and then use snap to install ffmpeg again.
+Note: If you previously installed FFmpeg using apt, uninstall the tool, restart the system, and then use snap to install FFmpeg again.

 Step 3: Verify the Installation

-To verify that FFmpeg is installed, run:
+To verify FFmpeg is installed, run:

 ffmpeg -version